Wilt disease of pigeon pea

 Disease cycle and epidemiology

-TDisease is soil-born.
-The pathogen can survive in infected debris is soils as a saprophyte for up to 3 years.
-On getting host, fungus enters though finer roots and cause primary infection.
+Disease is soil-born.
+The pathogen can survive in infected debris in soils as a saprophyte for up to 3 years.
+On getting host, fungus enters through finer roots and causes primary infection.
 Disease is monocyclic as the infected plants wilt and die.

 Control measures

-Pathogen is soil-borne, therefore only chemical control is ineffective.
+The pathogen is soil-borne.
+Therefore, only chemical control is ineffective.
 The disease can by controlled by applying more than one method under integrated disease management (IDM).

 Sources